AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_pages/about/index.md

 If you made it this far, cool!
 You're still awake!

 There's obviously more to my life than what I feel comfortable sharing here, but that's the gist of my background and interests.
+At the end of the day, I'm just a [Real Human Bean](https://www.youtube.com/watch?v=-DSVDcw6iW8) who enjoys doing Real Human Things.